Abstract:

 −2·a

-−1 was not statistically significant.
+−1 was not significant.
 Precipitation was identified as the dominant climatic factor influencing CPP.
-4) Future projections under all SSP scenarios (SSP1-1.9, SSP2-4.5, SSP5-8.5) indicated non-significant increases in CPP by 2030–2060 in Henan Province.
+4) Future projections under all Shared Socioeconomic Pathways (SSP) scenarios (SSP1-1.9, SSP2-4.5, and SSP5-8.5) indicated non-significant increases in CPP from 2030 to 2060 in Henan Province.
 A low radiative forcing scenario (SSP1-1.9) was found to present more favorable climatic conditions for crop growth.
-5) The climate resources use efficiency in Henan Province had been shown to be in a steady increasing trend, but remained around 40%, suggesting that current grain production has not yet reached the ceiling of climatic potential.
-It was recommended that the existing land use pattern be maintained, farm activities be optimized in line with crop characteristics; meanwhile, rational regulation of farmland irrigation be comprehensively advanced, and the capacity for preventing and controlling drought and flood disasters be enhanced.
+5) The climatic resource use efficiency in Henan Province was steadily increasing but remained at less than 40%, suggesting that current grain yield has not yet reached the ceiling of climatic potential.
+To enhance resilience against drought and flood disasters, we recommend maintaining the current land use pattern, optimizing farming practices based on crop characteristics, systematically regulating farmland irrigation, and improving disaster prevention and control capacities.